IBM-Cloud/docs/admin/index.md

   1. Click **Import users**.
   2. Click **Download Template (.CSV)** to download a spreadsheet with the required columns that you can fill in, or create your own with at least the required column headers: **User ID**, **Email**, **Organization**.
   3. Fill in the user values for the required columns.
-If you are not using an LDAP directory, use the required column and optional column headers, **First Name** and **Last Name**, for your user import.
+If you are not using an LDAP directory, use the required column headers for your user import.
   4. Save your file, and click **Upload file**.